Love means giving something you don’t have, to someone who doesn’t want it.

 Objet Petit a: “There is No Sexual Relationship”

 To recap, our attempt to reach the Real in-itself is an impossibility.
 The moment one thinks they arrive at this Real, they discover that they are caught in their own Imagination.
 In the same way, what people think they know about someone is never what they know about them.
-What one perceives as their “Real” relationship is always distorted by their Imagination.
+What one perceives as their “Real” relationship is always distorted by their Imagination—which once again, is associated with the Imaginary.
 Our relationship with the other person as the object in-itself is a relationship sustained by an Imaginary fantasy that we experience as “Real”.
 For us, the other person is the “in-itself”, the void, just as we are for them.

 Thus, our relationship with Nature in our formal example is really just a relation with objet a, but never nature in-itself as a void.
 It is easy to think of our subject-object Nature example in relation to copulation.
 To do so, we simply need to replace Nature with a subject.
-Hence now, we have a subject-object relation (subject as the object or subject as objet a instead of Nature).
+Hence, we have a subject-object relation (subject as the object or subject as objet a instead of Nature).
 This is why when we are having sex, we are actually having sex with objet a that is giving body to the in-itself.
 Another words, we are having sex with a void (an in-itself; the other person) that we know nothing about.
 There is no sexual relationship because the only relationship we have is with objet a which is just an Imaginary fantasy.
 Thus, there is a sexual relationship because there is no sexual relationship.
 We need Imagination not only because we have to learn and fantasize a formula for our sexual relationship due to its absence, but because fantasy is what sustains desire.
 This is one of the reasons why Lacan points out that a relationship is always a relationship of three: “1 + 1 + a“.
-It is also why all relationships are “homosexual” because we are making all these narcissistic connections which has everything to do with objet a (“a-sexual”), but nothing to do with the other person in-itself.
 What we love about someone is never exactly who that person is.
 Yet paradoxically, what bonds two people together is also this missed encounter (our fantasy about them) which happens to be the encounter of the “Real”.